 Keep in mind that taxes are state dependent, so you’ll want to confirm that your accountant knows the taxes where your business is registered and operating.
 Other than that, online accountants can be an excellent option for online business owners.
 (Online Financial Strategists can help too!)

-Some online accountants specialize in several states, but you may want to be cautious with larger corporations who offer tax services to all 50 states.
+Some online accountants working are specific in several states, but you may want to be cautious with larger corporations who offer tax services to all 50 states.
 That’s not to say they’re all bad — just be sure to ask lots of questions.
 Will you be given a single point of contact?
 If not, are you okay talking to a different person each time you reach out?

-Personally, I prefer to know and trust my accountant on a personal level, but some people appreciate the convenience and rapid response times of a larger team.
+Personally, I prefer to know and trust my accountant on a personal level and who I can trust with confidential information but some people appreciate the convenience and rapid response times of a larger team.
 It’s really up to you, but these are some things to consider.